-The SMTE NSF project will demonstrate and distribute Survival Master at the ITEEA 2013 National Conference in Columbus, OH on March 7 - 9, 2013.
+The SMTE NSF project will demonstrate the next-generation of Survival Master at the ITEEA 2014 National Conference in Orlando, Florida on March 27 - 29, 2014.

 SURVIVAL MASTER: is a 3D Computer Game designed specifically for secondary school engineering and technology education students.

 The browser-based 3D computer game teaches students about surface area and volume of geometric shapes, heat flow, and structural design in the context of a challenge to design a shelter for survivors of an earthquake in a very cold climate.
 The shelter must be designed to retain the heat generated by four survivors, and withstand a given snow load and wind load.

 Simulations and Modeling in Technology Education (SMTE) is a five-year National Science Foundation-funded project that is researching the potential of a hybrid instructional model that blends computer gaming and physical modeling using tools and materials.
 The project, conducted by Hofstra University, has designed a four-week-long 3D computer game called Survival Master and a companion physical modeling curriculum specifically for middle school engineering and technology education students and teachers based on the Standards for Technological Literacy.
 Project research is comparing student learning and engagement in gaming and more traditional physical modeling delivery modes.

 - The SMTE project team is using Unity3D to develop the next-g...

 - The SMTE NSF project demonstrated Survival Master at the ITEEA 2013 Nationa...

 - The SMTE Project Team is using the Joomla Content Management System (CMS...